Electric Skateboards in Finland

 Walking aid → ≤ 15 km/h and ≤ 1 kW

-→ registration, insurance and licence required.
+→ registration, insurance, and license required.

 👉 Most e-skates on the market are light vehicles: limited to 25 km/h, they remain completely legal.